Llinos Medi: Early career

 When Medi was 16 she went to do a social care course, and then started working in a care home when she was 18.
-She then went on to supporting the use of the Welsh language in schools and Young Farmer organisations.
-She has also been a teaching assistant, eggs seller and milk recording on farms.
+She has worked to support the use of the Welsh language in schools and Young Farmer organisations.
+She has also been a teaching assistant, an egg-seller and a milk recorder on farms.

 Political career

 In April 2015, Medi became the leader of the Plaid Cymru group (and the official opposition) on the Isle of Anglesey County Council.
 On 23 May 2017, Medi became the first woman to lead Anglesey County Council and was among the youngest council leaders in the United Kingdom at the age of 35.
 She succeeded the independent councillor Ieuan Williams as council leader.
 She led a coalition of 21 Plaid Cymru and independent councillors.
 She was also the social services portfolio holder.

-On 21 September 2023, she announced her intention to stand for nomination as Plaid Cymru candidate for Ynys Môn in the 2024 general election.
+On 21 September 2023, she announced her intention to stand for nomination as Plaid Cymru candidate for Ynys Môn, the constituency that covers the Isle of Anglesey and surrounding islands, in the 2024 general election.

-On 5 July 2024, Medi was elected as MP for Ynys Môn, winning with 10,590 votes and 32.5% of the vote share, narrowly beating the previous MP Virginia Crosbie by 637 votes.
+Medi won the nomination, and on 5 July 2024 she was elected as MP for Ynys Môn, winning with 10,590 votes and 32.5% of the vote share; and narrowly defeating the incumbent Conservative Party MP Virginia Crosbie by 637 votes.
 Medi later stood down as a councillor.

 In October 2024, she was elected as a member of the Welsh Affairs Select Committee.